michelleN/todo-app/README.md

-# Example TODO list app
+# Example Ruby on Rails TODO list app with Draft

-This example Ruby on Rails todo list app is here to serve as an example of how you can use [Draft](https://github.com/Azure/draft) to develop a Ruby on Rails app against a Kubernetes cluster with Draft.
+This Ruby on Rails todo list app is here to serve as an example of how you can use [Draft](https://github.com/Azure/draft) to develop a Ruby on Rails app against a Kubernetes cluster with Draft.

 * Ruby version: 2.5.0
 * Rails version: 5.1.6